The Red Danube: Plot

-Twingo and Maria start spending time together, until Soviet Colonel Piniev reports to Hooky, announcing he is searching for a Russian ballerina named Olga Alexandrova, aka Maria Buhlen.
-Piniev assures Hooky that he means no harm to Olga, and that it is his order to bring her back to the Soviet Union.
+Twingo and Maria start spending time together until Soviet Colonel Piniev reports to Hooky, announcing that he is searching for a Russian ballerina named Olga Alexandrova, aka Maria Buhlen.
+Piniev assures Hooky that he means no harm to Olga and that it is his order to bring her back to the Soviet Union.
 Later that night, Maria and the Mother Superior reveal that Maria is actually Olga, a Volga German.
 Shortly later, the Soviets search the entire convent, looking for Maria.
-Hooky does not reveal that he is aware of Maria's presence, not wanting to put the Mother Superior's image in danger.
+Hooky does not reveal his awareness of Maria's presence, as he does not want to put the Mother Superior's image in jeopardy.
 However, after the Russians leave without having found Maria, Hooky announces that he will turn her over to the Soviets the next day.
 After he observes Twingo trying to help Maria escape, an attempt that Maria declines because she does not want to endanger Hooky and Twingo's friendship, Hooky turns her over to the Soviets that night.